 A chiropodist will also explore any underlying causes behind the cracked toenail.
 This can involve the following additional treatments:

 It is recommended that diabetes patients seek medical attention for any cracked toenail, regardless of its severity; do not wait for the toenail to heal on its own (for more information, see our diabetic foot care services).

 The following can make you more vulnerable to cracked toenails:

 Here are various foot care solutions you can do to prevent cracked toenails:

-Our clinic store is open six days a week and offers a variety of nail care products and footwear solutions to help prevent cracked toenails and promote healthy feet.
+Our clinic store also offers a variety of nail care products and footwear solutions to help prevent cracked toenails and promote healthy feet.

 Our simple to use, online booking process makes it easy to book an appointment with a chiropodist for any of our services.
 No referral needed!